Algebraic Criterion and Graph-Theoretic Construction of Intrinsic Superconducting Diode Effects

-Extending analysis to the opposite limit $\Delta_{\boldsymbol{q}}\gg \Delta_{Spl} $ limit [Fig. \ref{fig1} (d)], the approximation of a single Fermi surface [dashed parabolic band in Fig. \ref{fig1} (d)] simplifies the linear-$\boldsymbol{q}$-dependent term in $\alpha_{\boldsymbol{q}}$ (referred to here as the fake '$\alpha _{\boldsymbol{q}}$'), making it proportional to $\sum_s v_{F,s}(k_{F})\Delta E_s$.
+Extending analysis to the opposite limit $\Delta_{\boldsymbol{q}}\gg \Delta_{Spl} $ limit [Fig. \ref{fig1} (d)], the approximation of a single Fermi surface [dashed parabolic band in Fig. \ref{fig1} (d)] simplifies the linear-$\boldsymbol{q}$-dependent term in $\alpha_{\boldsymbol{q}}$ (referred to here as the theoretical-limit "$\alpha _{\boldsymbol{q}}$"), making it proportional to $\sum_s v_{F,s}(k_{F})\Delta E_s$.
 Then, the higher band with the larger $v_F$ dominates [Fig. \ref{fig1}(d)].
-This behavior arises because the minimization of free energy drives the system toward FF state, where the pairing momentum $\boldsymbol{q}$ takes non-zero value to compensate for the energy differences between eleactrons at $\pm \boldsymbol{k}$ [manifested as the evolution from open-circle to solid-circle pairings in Fig. \ref{fig1} (d)].
+This behavior arises because the minimization of free energy drives the system toward FF state, where the pairing momentum $\boldsymbol{q}$ takes non-zero value to compensate for the energy differences between electrons at $\pm \boldsymbol{k}$ [manifested as the evolution from open-circle to solid-circle pairings in Fig. \ref{fig1} (d)].

-Despite differences in the specific expressions where true $\alpha_{\boldsymbol{q}}$ [Fig. \ref{fig1}(c)] and fake '$\alpha_{\boldsymbol{q}}$' [Fig. \ref{fig1}(d)] may differ in magnitude and even sign (Sec.
-S3.A and S5 in SM), both regimes exhibit nonreciprocity.
-Therefore, the fake '$\alpha_{\boldsymbol{q}}$' provides a qualitatively valid foundation for deriving a general diagnostic criterion for the emergence of the SDE when higher-order $\boldsymbol{q}$-terms are incorporated.
+Despite differences in the specific expressions where physical-limit $\alpha_{\boldsymbol{q}}$ [Fig. \ref{fig1}(c)] and theoretical-limit "$\alpha _{\boldsymbol{q}}$" [Fig. \ref{fig1}(d)] may differ in magnitude and even sign (Sec.
+S5.A and S7 in SM), both regimes exhibit nonreciprocity.
+Therefore, the theoretical-limit "$\alpha _{\boldsymbol{q}}$" provides a qualitatively valid foundation for deriving a general diagnostic criterion for the emergence of the SDE when higher-order $\boldsymbol{q}$-terms are incorporated.